AnyChart/docs.anychart.com/Working_with_Data/Data_From_XML.md

 ## Advanced Settings

 All mentioned settings in this articles were demonstrated on the column chart.
-Colum chart has multiple predefined parameters thus can't fully represent all variety of tunable settings and options.
+Column chart has multiple predefined parameters thus can't fully represent all variety of tunable settings and options.
 Next sample fixes this drawback.
-It demonstrates cartesian chart with several different series, customized axes, legend, scales and titles.
+It demonstrates cartesian chart with several different series and customized chart elements.

 {sample}WD\_Data\_from\_XML\_11{sample}